-The convective WCB trajectories ascend quasi-vertically from the boundary layer to the upper troposphere to on average 10 km height $(\pm 1.0 \text{ km})$ in about 1-2 h (Fig. 4a, black line).
-In contrast, the slantwise WCB trajectories are characterized by a substantially slower ascent (in agreement with our selection criteria) and perform a gradual slantwise ascent until they reach their final outflow level at, on average, 9 km ($\pm 1.2 \text{ km}$) height after approximately 18 h, after an initially swift ascent (due to the centering relative to the fastest 400-hPa ascent) in the lower troposphere (Fig. 4b, black line).
+The convective WCB trajectories ascend quasi-vertically from the boundary layer to the upper troposphere to, on average, 10 km height ( $\pm$ 1.0 km) in about 1-2 h (Fig. 4a, black line).
+In contrast, the slantwise WCB trajectories are characterized by a substantially slower ascent (in agreement with our selection criteria) and perform a gradual slantwise ascent until they reach their final outflow level at, on average, 9 km ( $\pm$ 1.2 km) height after approximately 18 h, after an initially swift ascent (due to the centering relative to the fastest 400 hPa ascent) in the lower troposphere (Fig. 4b, black line).
 Thus, the final WCB outflow height of the slantwise WCB trajectories is on average lower than for the convective WCB trajectories.

-In the following, we first describe the precipitation and cloud structure associated with the rapid convective and slower slantwise WCB trajectories (section 3.2).
-Subsequently, we analyse their thermodynamic properties (section 3.3) and compare the environment of both WCB categories (section 3.4).
-Then, the PV structure associated with convective and slantwise WCB ascent is investigated (section 3.5) and related to the flow anomalies (section 3.6).
+In the following, we first describe the precipitation and cloud structure associated with the rapid convective and slower slantwise WCB trajectories (Sect.
+3.2).
+Subsequently, we analyze their thermodynamic properties (Sect.
+3.3) and compare the environment of both WCB categories (Sect.
+3.4).
+Then, the PV structure associated with convective and slantwise WCB ascent is investigated (Sect.
+3.5) and related to the flow anomalies (Sect.
+3.6).